midsuman/ionz_codes/README.md

 It will create the executable 'ionz_main'

-You need to install FFTW 2.x.x with following flags '--enable-float' and '--enable-type-prefix' to compile this set of codes.
+You need to install FFTW 2.x.x with following flags:
+'--enable-float' and '--enable-type-prefix'
+to compile this set of codes.